-We often think of health in terms of diet, exercise, and genetics, but our physical, mental, and social well-being largely depends on how our environment shapes our health.
-What we put into the ecosystem, eventually returns back to us through air, water, and food we consume.
-This invisible link clearly highlights how our surrounding subtly impacts our health.
+We often think of health in terms of diet, exercise, and genetics, but our physical, mental, and social well-being largely depends on the environment we live in.
+It is the most influential factor in determining our overall health and quality of life.
+What we put into ecosystem, eventually returns back to us through the air we breathe, the water we drink, and the food we eat, even the noise that surrounds us.
+This invisible link highlights how deeply human health and well-being are deeply interconnected with each other and environmental factors.

 - Respiratory illnesses like asthma and bronchitis